arcfide/ALE/README.md

   to the last line modified by one of the commands issued inside of the function.</dd>

+  <dt>(1,≢∆)G 're'</dt>
+  <dd>Works much like the `g` command except that it prompts
+  interactively for the commands to run.
+It does this for each matching line by first printing the line that matches, and then prompting with the evaluator to ask for the next commands to run.
+The format of the commands must be suitable for execution by the `eval` function.</dd>

   <dt>i <em>line</em></dt>
   <dd>Insert text before the addressed line.
 Text is entered in input mode.
   The current address is set to the last line entered.</dd>